CFS-Island/injecthtml/README.md

 The Javascript file will fetch data from the web server, turn that into text and inject this as the innerHTML of a specified DOM element.
 It also fetches CSS text and adds that as a new style node to the HEAD element.

 The injected HTML uses its own CSS for design, placement and some CSS animation.
 It also presents a link that can be clicked and opens oin a new window.
-The example is designed to live underneath the body element.
+The example is designed to live underneath the node with the id *demoShow*.

 The injection in the index.html looks like this:
 ```html